Setting Us Apart

 During the design phase, we begin facilitating meetings with user groups, looking for opportunities to add value to the project while refining cost and time.
 Equipment lists are developed, and major medical equipment contracts may even be negotiated and pricing locked in.
 Regular reports are provided to the Owner to keep executives and senior leadership/steering committee informed.

 During this phase, it’s important to develop regulatory and project-specific understanding among the team and set the foundation for a productive working relationship with key regulatory agencies.
-To this end, we have a better knowledge of—and better working relationship with—OSHPD than anyone else in our industry.
-Because of this, we recognize the importance of working with the local municipality and OSHPD early in the design phase, communicating our respect for them and their role in the process.
+To this end, we have a better knowledge of—and better working relationship with—HCAI than anyone else in our industry.
+Because of this, we recognize the importance of working with the local municipality and HCAI early in the design phase, communicating our respect for them and their role in the process.

 Notable activities that occur during the design process include: